TimTeaFan/tt_website/content/talk/2013-oecd-university/index.md

 ---
-title: 'Loneliness among older people in Japan: A perspective from happiness economics'
+title: 'Changes in Subjective Well-being and Attitudes in the Aftermath of Nuclear Disasters: A German-Japanese Comparison'
 event: []
 event_url: []

-location: 'Deciphering the Social DNA of Happiness: Life Course Perspectives from Japan @ University of Vienna'
+location: 'OECD-Universities Joint Conference “Economics for a Better World” @ OECD Paris.'
 address:
   street: []
   city: []